skip to Main Content

 Medicaid coverage is complicated — there’s no way around that simple fact.

 Unlike other government programs, like Social Security, Medicare, or Social Security Disability, Medicaid in Texas is not an “entitlement program.”
-Those Federal programs have been paid into by citizens and are required by law to pay any individual who meets the program’s eligibility requirements.
+Those federal programs have been paid into by citizens and are required by law to pay any individual who meets the program’s eligibility requirements.
 For example, when you or a loved one reach retirement age, you are “entitled” to receive your monthly Social Security payment regardless of your wealth or income because you have been paying into the program over time.

-On the other hand, the Texas Medicaid system is a State-operated program for individuals who can’t afford long-term care.
+On the other hand, the Texas Medicaid system is a state-operated program for individuals who can’t afford long-term care.
 Compared to Social Security, you or a loved one do not pay into the Medicaid system and therefore are not “entitled” to receive payments.
 Instead, you must meet distinct asset and income requirements to be eligible for Medicaid in Texas.
 These requirements can be met by strategic legal planning with a Houston attorney — like Ed Lee.

 Understanding Texas Medicaid Eligibility